Video Game Addiction

 Some significant concerns, especially for younger people may include:

-- Sedentary Lifestyle.
-Hours spent being sedentary take a toll on the body and lead to problems with weight, posture and increase the risk for type 2 diabetes in children and teens.
+- Sedentary lifestyle.
+Hours spent being sedentary can take a toll on the body and lead to problems with weight and posture and it increases the risk for type 2 diabetes in children and teens.

 - Concentration and attention problems.
 Rapid movements and fast-paced action from video games may lead to concentration problems and difficulty with prolonged attention.

-- Increased anger, aggression and/or violence.
+- Increased anger, aggression or violence.
 Children and teens who spend too much time playing games of combat and violence may be more aggressive than those who do not play these games.

 - Seizures.
-The British Medical Journal reported on the risk of seizure activity in some players.
-Seizures might be related to graphics, flashing lights, and colors of video games.
+There is a risk of seizure activity in some players.
+Seizures might be related to graphics, flashing lights and colors of video games.

 The best way to prevent a video game addiction is to manage issues that would accompany this addiction, including some of the risk factors.
-Setting time limits for gaming can help to minimize the potential for addiction.
+Setting time limits for gaming can help to minimize the potential for addiction to develop.

 It is also important to choose other activities, such as reading, housework and spending time with friends and family, over playing video games.
-Parents should supervise when and limit time children and teenagers play video games.
+Parents should supervise their child's video-gaming habits.